Moving from South Africa

-How living in New Zealand compares
+How New Zealand compares

 We’re also a peaceful, politically stable and friendly country.
 People get on well together and families feel safe to come and go without the constant fear of crime.

 And we’re a great place to be bringing up children.
 That’s why, when it’s their time to start a family, so many expat Kiwis return.
 Securing a better future for themselves and their children is one of the main reasons South Africans choose New Zealand.

 Safe for families

 One of the most important things we can offer families from South Africa is the luxury of feeling safe.

 Politically, we’re very stable with a form of proportional representation in our Parliament that ensures a wide range of opinions are heard and no group feels excluded.